bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 ## Chapter 6

 Q1.
-In the mineBlock function, what if you run `block = Blockchain.runSmartContract(block)` after `block.mineBlock(this.difficulty)` ?
+In the mineBlock function, is it ok to run `block = Blockchain.runSmartContract(block)` after `block.mineBlock(this.difficulty)` ?

 Ans: Before a block is mined, we can check that the smart contract is doing the right things and stop it if it doesn't.
-After a block is mined, it will be propagated straight away, even if the smart contract is legitimate, there might be a chance that your node and other nodes will not be in synced.
+After a block is mined, it should be immutable and be propagated straight away, so even if the smart contract not doing anything illegal, there might be a chance that your node and other nodes will not be in synced.

+Q2.
+Let's just say Mycoin Script is a new upgrade to Mycoin.
+Can you see any problems with this upgrade?

+Ans: No matter how fantastic this upgrade is, in a fully decentralised network, all machines have the rights not to upgrade.
+In that case, you are left with a fork, ie a split chain which is highly undesirable.
+Look at what happened to Ethereum Classic and Ethereum due to the DAO Fork.
+This is a much more serious issue to consider in a public rather than a private chain.